KylePalko/power-fetch/README.md

 Power Fetch is built on XMLHttpRequest to allow true cancel/abort of your connection.

+_NOTE: Power Fetch currently on supports JSON bodies and applies `JSON.stringify()` to them internally (do not stringify your payload)._

 ### 1. Create a function to abstract your API call

 ```